geoglows/training.geoglows.org/docs/rfs/model-formulation/model-formulation.en.md

 ## Model Steps

 The runoff volumes are routed through the stream network using [RAPIDpy](https://github.com/geoglows/RAPIDpy).
 RAPID uses Muskingum Routing to route the volume files through the river.
 The x and k values were calculated based on research done at the BYU Hydroinformatics Lab.
-The configuration files needed to run RAPID are available in our data catalog, which is described later in [the training ](../datasets/catalog.md).
+The configuration files needed to run RAPID are available in our data catalog, which is described later in [the training](../datasets/catalog.md).